colejarczyk/doc/cookbook/how_to_add_new_field_to_entity.rst

 Controllers
 ^^^^^^^^^^^

-Campaign entity has possibility to store new data in field, but now we have to pass some values from UI.
-In order to do it we have to find controller and action responsible for for example add new campaign.
+Campaign entity has a possibility to store data in the new field, but now we need a way to pass its value from the user interface.
+In order to do that we need to find controllers and actions responsible for adding and editing new campaigns.

-In first line of ``src/Ui/Rest/Controller/Campaign/Post.php`` file we see that data is taken from ``CampaignFormType`` object.
-Let's open it and add to ``build`` function:
+In the first line of ``src/Ui/Rest/Controller/Campaign/Post.php`` file we see that data is taken from ``CampaignFormType`` object.
+Let's open it and add the following to the ``build`` function:

 .. code-block:: php